rinorobert/customer-shopping-behavior-analysis/README.md

 ~ Comparison of average purchase amounts across shipping types
 ~ Customer segmentation into New, Returning, and Loyal
 ~ Analysis of repeat buyers and subscription likelihood
-~ Product and category-level performance analysis
+~ Product- and category-level performance analysis
 ~ Revenue contribution by different age groups

-All SQL queries and explanations are documented clearly inside the Jupyter notebook.
+All SQL queries and explanations are documented inside the Jupyter notebook.

 ---

+### Data Visualization (Power BI)

+~ Power BI dashboard created from the cleaned dataset
+~ Interactive visuals for revenue, customer segments, and product performance
+~ Filters for age group, gender, subscription status, and category
+~ Designed to support business-level decision making

+---

 ## Tools & Technologies

-~ Python (Pandas, SQLAlchemy)
+~ Python (Pandas, Matplotlib, SQLAlchemy)
 ~ PostgreSQL
 ~ SQL
 ~ Jupyter Notebook
+~ Power BI
 ~ Git & GitHub
-~ Power BI (planned)

 ---

 ## Upcoming Work

-~ Deeper exploratory data analysis (EDA)
-~ Power BI dashboard for visual storytelling
-~ Consolidated business insights and recommendations
+~ Final business insights and recommendations
+~ Dashboard refinement and storytelling improvements
-~ Portfolio-level project refinement
+~ Portfolio-level documentation and polishing

 ---